 When calculating your quick ratio, you don’t want to add in every asset of your business.
 Remember, the ratio measures your short-term liquidity.
 Unlike your current ratio, which includes all of your current assets, the quick ratio leaves out assets that might take longer to convert to cash, including your inventory, because it can take a while to liquidate it completely unless you significantly lower the price.

 To calculate the quick ratio, you need to add your cash, marketable securities, and accounts receivable and compare that total to your current liabilities.
 The formula for the quick ratio looks like this:

 Quick ratio = (cash and equivalents + marketable securities + accounts receivable) / current liabilities

-For example, assume a company has $100,000 in cash, $200,000 in marketable securities, and $150,000 in accounts receivable.
-It’s current liabilities are $150,000.
-It’s quick ratio is:
+Seeing the quick ratio calculation in action makes it a little easier to understand.
+Say your company has $100,000 in cash, $200,000 in marketable securities, and $150,000 in accounts receivable.
+Your current liabilities total $150,000.
+So your quick ratio is:

 ($100,000 + $200,00 + $150,000) / $150,000 = 3